 If you said yes to one or more thought or feeling, I can help you to identify underlying issues that contribute to the challenges that you face.
 Together, we can find ways to alleviate sadness to allow you to re-engage with yourself and the world around you.

-Anxiety: Most people experience some level of anxiety in their lives, but frequent anxiety can be uncomfortable and lead to avoidant behavior so as not to feel the physical and emotional discomforts that anxiety presents.
+Anxiety: Most people experience some level of anxiety in their lives, but frequent anxiety can be uncomfortable and lead to avoidant behaviors which result in missing opportunities and life experiences.
+I can help you change that.

 Do you struggle with: